 Welcome!
 I run to get outdoors and explore beautiful places.
-The physical and mental benefits of running are very welcome.
+The physical and mental benefits of running are very welcome too.
 I’m not a competitive runner so my achievements reflect this.

 I first started trail running in 2012 and ultra running in 2017.
 Running in Germany was a form of therapy for me.
 Later in Norway, it became a way of exploring the amazing nature around me.
 I also found the direction I wanted to move into.
 Even though I’m from down under, trail running in Australia is relatively uncharted waters.
 When I lived here last, I hadn’t yet developed my love of running.
 Running in Tasmania is like exploring a whole new world.

 The majority of the time I create my own trails and explore the local area I’m in, rather than enter official races.
 When I do enter a race, it’s usually in an area I normally wouldn’t or can’t explore (e.g. private land).
 I bought my first GPS for the Berghem Ultra 135K in 2019, but I definitely prefer navigating with a compass and map.
-Since being in Tasmania, I haven’t been able to make my GPS work.
 After my runs I use Mapmyrun to keep track of where I’ve been and to know what I’ve done.

 I’ve run in all sorts of conditions, snow, ice, rain, wind, fog, sun, humidity, etc. The coldest run was -12 Celsius for 19 km from Landåsbygda to Dokka.
 The warmest run was in Darwin in late August.